 - Step 8: After that is done, turn the water back on and check the joints to see if there are any leaks.
 If there are some leaks, it means that the copper pipe is damaged.
 You’ll need to turn off the water and make sure to disassemble it again.
 We recommend using a pipe cutter and cutting the pipe by a few inches so that you remove the part that is damaged.

 Note!
-When tightening the compression nut, make sure not to use too much force.
+When tightening the compression nut, ensure not to use too much force.
 By over-tightening, you can cause leaks in compression fittings.

 Prevent Brass Fitting Leaks By Using Teflon Tape